-President Donald Trump recognized Amy's brilliance as a legal thinker, so in May 2017, he nominated her to serve on the U.S. Court of Appeals for the Seventh Circuit, which hears cases from Illinois, Indiana, and Wisconsin.
+President Donald Trump recognized Amy's brilliance as a legal thinker.
+In May 2017, he nominated her to serve on the U.S. Court of Appeals for the Seventh Circuit, which hears cases from Illinois, Indiana, and Wisconsin.
 The U.S. Senate confirmed her for the Court on October 31, 2017.
-During her three years on the Seventh Circuit seat, Judge Barrett authored nearly 90 opinions.
+During her three years in the Seventh Circuit seat, Judge Barrett authored nearly 90 opinions.
 In one case in 2019 (Kanter v.
-Barr), Amy's fellow judges on the Seventh Circuit decided that people who had made a mistake in the past and got in trouble with the law couldn't own a gun, but she disagreed.
-She wrote a dissenting opinion, arguing that the plain meaning of the Second Amendment grants Americans-even those who committed felonies-the right to own guns to protect themselves, especially if they didn't commit a violent crime.
+Barr), Amy's fellow judges on the Seventh Circuit decided that people who had previously gotten into trouble with the law couldn't own a gun, but she disagreed.
+She wrote a dissenting opinion, arguing that the plain meaning of the Second Amendment grants Americans-even those who have committed felonies-the right to own guns to protect themselves, especially if they haven't committed a violent crime.